briandowns/Dictu/docs/docs/enum.md

 print(Test.a); // 10
 ```

-Enums in Dictu also do not care about the value being stored within the enum, so
+Enums in Camus also do not care about the value being stored within the enum, so
-if you wanted to create a heterogeneous enum, Dictu will not stop you.
+if you wanted to create a heterogeneous enum, Camus will not stop you.

 ```cs
 enum HeterogeneousEnum {